Olderdyce History, Family Crest & Coats of Arms

 The surname Olderdyce was first found in Kincardineshire (Gaelic: A' Mhaoirne), a former county on the northeast coast of the Grampian region of Scotland, and part of the Aberdeenshire Council Area since 1996, in a barony of the name Allardice, in the parish of Arbuthnot, about 1 mile north west of Inverbervie, where the Allardice Castle (also spelled Allardyce), the sixteenth-century manor house still stands today.

 Early History of the Olderdyce family

-Another 126 words (9 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Olderdyce History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Olderdyce research.
+Another 82 words (6 lines of text) covering the years 1296, 1413, 1607, 1612 and are included under the topic Early Olderdyce History in all our PDF Extended History products and printed products wherever possible.

 Olderdyce Spelling Variations

 In the Middle ages, spelling and translation were not yet regulated by any general rules. spelling variations in names were common even among members of one family unit.
 Olderdyce has appeared Allardice, Allardyce, Allardes, Allardise, Allardyse, Allerdash, Allerdes, Allyrdes, Allirdasse, Alerdes, Alerdyce, Alerdice, Alderdice, Alderdyce, Alderdise and many more.